wevote/WeVoteCordova/README.md

 Install Apple Xcode from the MacOS App Store, you will need a Mac for the iOS part of this project, and a Mac will also be fine for Android development.
-For Android, install the [Android Studio](https://developer.android.com/studio/index.html) (a free JetBrains based IDE, from the makers of PyCharm, WebStorm, etc.)
+For Android, install the [Android Studio](https://developer.android.com/studio/index.html) (a free  IDE, from JetBrains, the makers of PyCharm, WebStorm, IntelliJ, etc.)

+## iOS specific IDE and Environment setup
 ### Install Xcode

 The easiest way to install Xcode is via the
 <a href="https://itunes.apple.com/us/app/xcode/id497799835?mt=12" target="_blank">Mac App Store.</a>  The Xcode.app download is 10gb in size.

-### Node, Watchman, React Native command line interface
+### Install Node and Watchman

 We recommend installing node and watchman via Homebrew.

     brew install node
     brew install watchman

-Node comes with npm, which lets you install the React Native command line interface.

-    npm install -g react-native-cli

-If you get a permission error, try with sudo: `sudo npm install -g react-native-cli`.

-### iOS specific IDE and Environment setup
+### Opening the project with Xcode

 Be sure to open **`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcworkspace`** each time, if